 V1.0 transmitted a continuous stream of characters from the serial port but

 it would show if the processor, EPROM and address decoding were working correctly.

 V1.1 added a beep when powered on and then tested the static RAM and if this failed it would loop back to the start again otherwise it would transmit characters as before.

-V1.2 adds code to access the keypad and display and commands to test the paged data memory and dump the contents of the EEPROM.
+V1.2 added code to access the keypad and display and commands to test the paged data memory and dump the contents of the EEPROM.

-V1.3 tests all four PPIs and reads from the relevant port continuously on failure to allow probing with an oscilloscope or logic analyser.
+V1.3 added tests for all four 8255A PPIs and reads from the relevant port continuously on failure to allow probing with an oscilloscope or logic analyser.

 As the areas of the circuit tested are limited you are free to modify this firmware to add other tests if you wish.

 The purpose of this firmware was to detect a fault which was causing the standard firmware not to run up.
 If the standard firmware is able to run and the keypad and display are useable the built in test features of that firmware can be used.

 Download the zip file containing source and Intel hex.

 If the Intel hex file is programmed into a fully erased 2764 EPROM the checksum should be 65C5